aldettinger/camel-quarkus-workshop/README.md

 ---
 **🚀NOTE**

-This section requires having Docker installed in order to provision a Kafka and Postgresql servers.
+This section requires having Docker installed in order to provision a Kafka and PostgreSQL servers.

 In case, you don't have a proper Docker license:
-* Use H2 Database instead of Postgresql (use JDBC h2 extension instead of JDBC Postgresql extension)
+* Use H2 Database instead of PostgreSQL (use JDBC h2 extension instead of JDBC PostgreSQL extension)
 * See how to provision Kafka topic from [Bonus A - Deploying Camel Quarkus apps into the Cloud section](#bonus-a---deploying-to-the-cloud)

 ---